r-grandorder/tri-hermes/en/pages/heiankyo.md

 **Mash:**
 … The wound inflicted by Kirschtaria’s Magecraft was severe enough that it can’t move around…?

 **Holmes:**
 It would be appropriate to think so, yes.

 **Holmes:**
 That’s the only reason I can think of why the “Alien God” didn’t attack us.

 **Goredolf:**
-I-In other words, we’ve got a chance!If it’s wounded, then we can attack…!
+I-In other words, we’ve got a chance!
+If it’s wounded, then we can attack…!

 **Da Vinci:**
-No no no, dear Goredolf.I can’t recommend that.
+No no no, dear Goredolf.
+I can’t recommend that.

 **Da Vinci:**
 Ah good, video communications☆.

 **Da Vinci:**
 It’s me, da Vinci, over here with the Marines, inspecting the Storm Border!

 **Da Vinci:**
-Oh, hey, Marine D!Don’t use other people’s skates~!
+Oh, hey, Marine D!
+Don’t use other people’s skates~!
 They’re mine you know!

 **Da Vinci:**
 It’s useless for you guys to try and compete with me you know!

 **H：Nemo Marine:**
-But, we’re both Riders, so we’re rivals!We won’t be defeated by you of all people, Da Vinci!
+But, we’re both Riders, so we’re rivals!
+We won’t be defeated by you of all people, Da Vinci!

 **H：Nemo Marine:**
-On the sea, it’s us, but on the land, it’s da Vinci, right?In that case, whichever side can control the skies will be victorious!
+On the sea, it’s us, but on the land, it’s da Vinci, right?
+In that case, whichever side can control the skies will be victorious!

 **H：Nemo Marine:**
 So one day you’ll have to fight Captain Nemo for ownership of the Storm Border!

 **H：Nemo Marine:**
-The victor will have total ownership!We’ll do our best with those rules——!
+The victor will have total ownership!
+We’ll do our best with those rules——!

 **Da Vinci:**
-Hah?I don’t know what you’re talking about—!
+Hah?
+I don’t know what you’re talking about—!

 **Nemo:**
 Da Vinci.
-You can ignore the Marines.Do you have anything more urgent to say?
+You can ignore the Marines.
+Do you have anything more urgent to say?

 **Da Vinci:**
-Oops, you’re right.I’ve already got to be careful about you, Captain.
+Oops, you’re right.
+I’ve already got to be careful about you, Captain.

 **Da Vinci:**
 Well, I do have to talk about attacking South America,where the “Alien God” currently resides.

 **Da Vinci:**
 As the technical advisor, I have to firmly disagree with the idea of going there now.

 **Da Vinci:**
 Even if we assume that it’s been injured,we have no way of fighting the “Alien God” at this time.

 **Da Vinci:**
 The existential scale of the “Alien God” observed in Olympus was a Spirit Origin Output on the order of a third-class planetary grade&mdash;

 **Da Vinci:**
 in terms of magical energy output, it ranks only after Beast I, Goetia’s second-class planetary grade.

 **Da Vinci:**
 Even if the Storm Border was finished and perfect,Chaldea simply doesn’t have the strength to fight it.

 **Da Vinci:**
-If we went to South America now, we would be driven away at best.Rather, we should be thankful for this stalemate.
+If we went to South America now, we would be driven away at best.
+Rather, we should be thankful for this stalemate.

 **Mash:**
 Ranking after Goetia…